 EB: Who do you look to as a model for how you live your life?

 DLT: There are so many people that I have looked to as role models in my life.
-My mother’s unconditional love and support was the first.
+My mother’s unconditional love and support were the first.

 There have been others along the way who have exhibited strong character, a generous heart, a tireless work ethic, a selfless attitude, a humble nature, an unquenchable thirst for knowledge, a positive outlook, as well as, a life lived with integrity.
 My wish is to daily incorporate each of these attributes into my life.